Happy New Year (2014 film): Awards and nominations

-Controversy
+Controversies

+Spoof on Saroj Khan

-Bollywood film choreographer Saroj Khan reportedly got upset after being parodied in the film.
+Film choreographer Saroj Khan reportedly got upset after being parodied in the film.
+The spoof character was played by Kiku Sharda.
 Farah Khan denied having spoofed Saroj Khan.
 Farah had earlier allegedly spoofed Manoj Kumar in her 2007 film Om Shanti Om.

+Controversial statement by Jaya Bachchan

 Jaya Bachchan described Happy New Year as a "nonsensical film" and she said, "I only watched it because Abhishek is in it.
 I told him that he is a great actor if he can act stupid in front of the camera like that."